derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 ## CSS

 The `class` attr gives you the creative power to style content.
 We will start by giving each `<div>` the same style.
 So `<div>` becomes `<div class='dark-background'>` where the `class` attr is set with `=` to the value `dark-background` between quotes.
 The `dark-background` name could be virtually anything we want, but there are rules for valid names.
 Make it easier on yourself and stick with:
-- lowercase English alphabet characters
+- Lowercase English alphabet characters
-- use `-` instead of spaces
+- Use `-` instead of spaces

 Now that we have set a `dark-background` value for the `class` attr, how do we actually define the style for the browser to render it?
 Remember when I mentioned that other tags can be added to the `<head>`?
 Welcome to the `<link>` tag.
 It allows us to link another file to our web page.
 Perfect.
 Our updated `<head>` is below and it now has a `<link>` tag.
 The attrs of it tell the browser to download and use a CSS file where our defined `dark-background` style resides.